Monnaah/Monnaah/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on automations in Python
+- 🔭 I’m currently working on automations with Python
 - 🌱 I’m currently learning Python and Data Science
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...